Getting your full licence - how it works

 Here’s what to do:

-- Bring suitable ID, such as your restricted licence or passport
+- Bring evidence of your identity, such as your restricted licence or current passport

-- Bring your ID and proof of address to your nearest AA Centre
+- Bring your ID to your nearest AA Centre

 - Pay (Check NZTA for current cost)